Draeken/articles/js/04BuildOurOwnUILibReact/article.md

 ## Why developping our own UI ?

 When I first develop my web app using react, I didn't use any UI library.
 I didn't want to boilerplate the project.
 My development goal was a clean and thin project.
 Back in time I was learning React, and it's a good idea not to add complexity.
 Eventually, I got a working app without any style, using only HTML vanilla inputs, and I learned the basics of React.
+Then I wanted an improved version which I could enjoy using.
+This would force me to study and apply UX/UI fields, and learn React in-depth.
+To achieve the improved version, I first start to use material-ui, a library for React featuring lots of components using Google Material design.
+It went well, but I wasn't satisfied with the customisation and JSS + I wasn't learning that much.

+When you use UI libraries, all the complex stuff is already here and your job is only to compose the components, tweak around, use specific fix to these libraries, etc...
+This way you learn how to use this library but not how it works internaly.
+And you know it's often a better option to learn the language first rather than framework.
+The worth thing to do for a JS newbie would be to first start to build a web app using a specific UI library built for a specific framework.